Workers Compensation and Disability Benefits

 You have the right to cash benefits and/or medical care if you become ill or injured as a direct result of your job regardless of immigration status.
 The New York State Workers’ Compensation Board is the state agency that handles workers’ compensation claims.

-Your employer must also provide temporary disability benefits for off-the-job injuries or illnesses, including pregnancy- or delivery-related disabilities.
+Your employer must also provide temporary disability benefits for off-the-job injuries or illnesses, including pregnancy or delivery-related disabilities.

 Who is covered?

-If you suffer an injury as a result of your job, you must notify your employer as soon as possible and no later than 30 days since injured.
-Second, you must file an Employee Claim (Form C-3) with the Workers’ Compensation Board.
-This form needs to be filed within 2 years from the date the accident happened.
+If you suffer an injury as a result of your job, first, you must notify your employer as soon as possible and no later than 30 days since injured.
+Second, you must file an Employee Claim (Form C-3)[1] with the Workers’ Compensation Board.
+This form needs to be filed within two years from the date the accident happened.

 How do I file a claim?

-NYS Workers’ Compensation Board
+New York State Workers’ Compensation Board

 Centralized Mailing Address